cdapio/cdap/cdap-docs/_common/_source/index.rst

   - **Advanced Topics:** Best practices for CDAP development, class loading in CDAP, adding a custom logback

-.. |cdap-apps| replace:: **CDAP Applications:**
-.. _cdap-apps: cdap-apps/index.html

-- |cdap-apps|_

-  - **Big Data without Big Development:** How to use CDAP "out-of-the-box" to solve problems and use cases
-  - **Introduction to CDAP Applications:** Applications that are reusable through configuration and extensible through plugins
-  - **Cask Hydrator and ETL Pipelines:** Makes performing ETL possible without writing code
-  - **Creating Custom ETL Plugins:** For developers of custom ETL plugins
-  - **Cask Tracker:** A CDAP extension that captures metadata for datasets, streams, and stream views
-  - **Data Quality:** An extensible *CDAP Application* to assess the quality of data using its out-of-the-box functionality and libraries

 .. |admin-manual| replace:: **Administration Manual:**
 .. _admin-manual: admin-manual/index.html